ricochhet/MHF-Quest-Resources/README.md

 - Build `/Quest-Editor`
 - Open command line by exe, run via `Quest-Editor <FILE_PATH> <ARGUMENTS>`, e.x. `Quest-Editor ../QuestData/quests/21978d0.bin -log`.
 - Assumed you have **decompiled the quest file FIRST** it should output a LOT of data for quest editing (helpful in something like HxD or 010).
+- I've included an extra little tool for now to help with quest editing as well.
+This tool simply replaces a string with its HEX alternative.
+- Run this tool via `Quest-Editor -strToHex <MY_STRING>`, e.x. `Quest-Editor -strToHex ≪樹海探索≫\n樹海の特産【下位】`.
+- You SHOULD get an output that looks like this if you tried the example: `81 E1 8E F7 8A 43 92 54 8D F5 81 E2 0A 8E F7 8A 43 82 CC 93 C1 8E 59 81 79 89 BA 88 CA 81 7A`.

 ## Batch Script Info
 - Batch scripts are categorized by: Number(Reference Only) Letter(Script Type).